Wexford Collegiate School for the Arts: Music Theatre

 At the end of each school year, a musical is put together by the students and staff of the Music Theatre program.

 Drama Focus

 Drama Focus students will take a course of their choice either in Vocal, Dance or in Instruments in addition to their required Drama Course.
 Drama Focus students and staff put together a showcase in the Fall during each school year.

 Comprehensive Arts

 In addition to the Performing and Visual Arts programs, students who have gone through either audition process may be placed in the Comprehensive Arts program.
 This program allows students to take two, as opposed to one, art credit beginning in grade nine.
 These credits, however, are not specialized credits like those found in the Performing and Visual Arts programs.
 These credits are regular credits taken by students who attend the school but are not a part of either programs.

+Incident

+On September 16, 2025, Toronto Police responded to a call regarding someone with a firearm.
+The school was placed into lockdown, and no injuries were reported.